AlaBouali/ubel/node/README.md

   SCA ecosystems** — C, OS packages, Docker, Kubernetes, and IaC don't get it, since "is this imported by my source" isn't a meaningful question for those.
-- Kubernetes and IaC coverage is **static file analysis**, not live cluster/cloud posture management — there is no drift detection against what's actually deployed.
+- Kubernetes *manifest* and IaC coverage is **static file analysis**, not live cluster posture management — there is no drift detection against what's actually running in a cluster.
+(Live account-level posture for the AWS, GCP, and Azure resources themselves — as opposed to Kubernetes clusters running on them — is covered separately by `ubel-cloud`, via each provider's own API; see the Cloud section above.)
 - Every ecosystem here — including the OS-level ones (apt/dnf/yum and Windows) — gets full SCA **and** license compliance regardless of firewall status; firewalling and inventory/license coverage are tracked